bsobocki/ProblemSolving/28_maxSubarrSumWithLenDivByK/description.md

         *   Therefore: `remainderJ == remainderI`.

 **The Algorithm:**
 We iterate through the array once.
 We maintain a `minPrefixSumForReminder` array where `minPrefixSumForReminder[r]` stores the minimum prefix sum seen so far at an index with remainder `r`.
+For each prefix we will calculate the maximum sum for current place using `currPrefix` and `minPrefixSumForReminder[r]`, and compare it to `maxSum`.

 #### Handling the "Start of Array" Case
 There was a logical challenge: what if we check prefix sum for the `kth` element, when the current remainder is `0`?